 Go through a gap in the trees into a small clearing and turn left in front of a bench with a view of the North Downs (ignoring a footpath going down to the right in front of it).
 Follow a clear woodland path sloping gently downhill, heading WSW.
 In 100m keep right at a path junction to descend more steeply down the wooded hillside.

 The path eventually merges with a bridleway coming in from the right.
-Follow this out past a few houses to Limpsfield's narrow High Street, with Sylvan Close opposite.
-Turn right and go all the way down the traffic-choked main street.
-In 300m you pass The Bull inn on the right, a possible refreshment stop.
+Follow this out past a few houses and turn right to go down Limpsfield's narrow High Street.
+Near the bottom of this traffic-choked main street you pass Coffee at Kiwi House and the Bull Inn on the right, two possible refreshment stops.

-At a mini-roundabout on the High Street near The Bull turn into the B2025 (Detillens Lane).
+Take the B2025 (Detillens Lane) from the mini-roundabout on the High Street.
 In 300m turn right onto a footpath which goes across a meadow to Granville Road.
 Turn left and go along this road, Gresham Road and Station Road East to Oxted station.